Liyaqatlone/delta-student/README.md

 # delta-student
-This is a git and github class
+This is a git and github class.